RenderKit/embree/README.md

     void rtcIntersect1(
       RTCScene scene,
-      struct RTCRayQueryContext* context,
       struct RTCRayHit* rayhit
+      struct RTCIntersectArguments* args = NULL
     );

 #### DESCRIPTION {#description}

-The `rtcIntersect1` function finds the closest hit of a single ray with the scene (`scene` argument).
-The provided ray/hit structure (`rayhit` argument) contains the ray to intersect and some hit output fields that are filled when a hit is found.
+The `rtcIntersect1` function finds the closest hit of a single ray (`rayhit` argument) with the scene (`scene` argument).
+The provided ray/hit structure contains the ray to intersect and some hit output fields that are filled when a hit is found.
+The passed optional arguments struct (`args` argument) can get used for advanced use cases, see section [rtcInitIntersectArguments] for more details.

-The user has to initialize the ray origin (`org` ray member), ray direction (`dir` ray member), ray segment (`tnear`, `tfar` ray members), and set the ray flags to `0` (`flags` ray member).
-If the scene contains motion blur geometries, also the ray time (`time` ray member) must be initialized to a value in the range $[0, 1]$.
-If ray masks are enabled at compile time, the ray mask (`mask` ray member) must be initialized as well.
-The ray segment has to be in the range
-$[0, \infty]$, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
+To trace a ray, the user has to initialize the ray origin (`org` ray member), ray direction (`dir` ray member), ray segment (`tnear`, `tfar` ray members), ray mask (`mask` ray member), and set the ray flags to `0` (`flags` ray member).
+The ray time (`time` ray member) must be initialized to a value in the range \$[0, 1].
+The ray segment has to be in the range $[0, \infty]$, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
 See Section [RTCRay] for the ray layout description.

 The geometry ID (`geomID` hit member) of the hit data must be initialized to `RTC_INVALID_GEOMETRY_ID` (-1).

-Further, an ray query context for the ray query function must be created and initialized (see `rtcInitRayQueryContext`).

 When no intersection is found, the ray/hit data is not updated.
 When an intersection is found, the hit distance is written into the `tfar`